-None of the children in any of the studies actually took his or her own life.
-Still, the FDA considered the findings concerning enough to issue a public health advisory and require manufacturers to label antidepressants with strong warnings about the link to suicidal thinking and behavior in children, adolescents and young adults under 25.
+None of the children in any of the studies actually took their own life.
+Still, the FDA considered the findings concerning enough to issue a public health advisory and require manufacturers to label antidepressants with strong warnings about the link to suicidal thinking and behavior in children, teenagers and young adults under 25.

 However, not all mental health researchers believe these warnings are necessary.
 Newer research indicates that the benefits of antidepressants may be greater than the risk of suicide.
 And some research indicates that suicide rates in children decrease when they take antidepressants.

 Although the FDA analysis examined only nine antidepressants, the FDA extended the warning to all prescription antidepressants.
 This black box warning is the strongest safety warning that the FDA can issue about a prescription drug.
 The warning is printed in bold type framed in a black border at the top of the paper inserts that come with antidepressants.

 Because of the risk of suicide from depression, it's difficult to establish a clear causal relationship between antidepressant use and suicide.
 There could be a variety of potential reasons for an increased risk.
 In some children, antidepressants may also trigger anxiety, agitation, hostility, restlessness or impulsive behavior.
 These effects may indicate that the child's depression is getting worse or that the child is starting to develop suicidal thoughts.